Q: What’s the difference between a good lawyer and a great lawyer?

 How to find a free lawyer

 If you think your income might qualify you for free legal aid, check LawHelp.org for connections to free legal aid programs in your local community.
 Keep in mind, however, that free legal aid isn’t available for all types of cases.
-Legal aid is generally available for those with low to moderate incomes in areas like domestic violence, family law, housing, public benefits, immigration, consumer issues and disability.
+Legal aid is generally available for those with low to moderate incomes and on such issues as domestic violence, family law, housing, public benefits, immigration, consumer issues and disability.

 They won’t help with criminal cases (public defenders do that) or civil cases for monetary damages, which is the type of case Heidi has.